-One common feature of these special areas is the concept of "within the territory and outside the border", which means these areas,

-Special zones under customs supervision are treated as "overseas" although belonging to China's territory, are treated as "overseas" from the Customs and tax perspectives.
+One common feature of these special areas is the concept of "within the territory and outside the border", which means these areas, although belonging to China's territory, are treated as "overseas" from the Customs and tax perspectives.
 The locations of these areas are convenient for export-oriented companies.